-1. 1st Year of EOC Implementation for 9th grade Cohort Groups.
-(Algebra I, Geometry, Biology)
+- 1. 1st Year of EOC Implementation and for 9th grade Cohort Groups. - a.

-- a.
 End of Course (EOC) exams will count 30% of the course's final grade. - b.
-The EOC scores returned will be converted to a numeric value that will be averaged to assign a final course grade as follows:

-1^{st} semester average (.35) + 2^{nd} semester average (.35) + EOC grade (.30).
+The EOC scores returned will be converted to a numeric value that will be averaged to assign a final course grade as follows: - 1^{st} semester average (.35) + 2^{nd} semester average (.35) + EOC grade (.30). - c.

-- c.
 For courses requiring an EOC, credit will not be awarded and the course will not count towards Grade Point Average (GPA) or Class Rank calculations until the final grade calculation is complete. - 2.
-Subsequent EOC years (Algebra I, Geometry, Biology) - a.
+Subsequent EOC years and Non Cohort Groups - a.
 The EOC exam will not count as part of the final course grade. - b.
 EOC exam scores will be reported in terms of achievement levels.
 Level 3 or higher will be interpreted as a passing score. - c.
 For courses requiring an EOC exam, a student will be awarded credit for the course only after receiving a passing score on the EOC exam (level 3 or higher). - d.
 The Credit Acceleration Program (CAP) has been created for the purpose of allowing a student to earn high school credit in a course that requires a statewide, standardized end-of-course assessment if the student attains a specified score on the assessment.
 Notwithstanding s.
 1003.436, a school district shall award course credit to a student who is not enrolled in the course, or who has not completed the course, if the student attains a passing score on the corresponding statewide, standardizes end-of-course assessment.
-Students seeking accelerated credit through the EOC exam process should consult the school guidance department. - 3.
-The U.S. History E.O.C. will be administered (2012-2013) to all students (non-cohort) taking U.S. History or U.S. History Honors.
-This End of Course (EOC) exam will count 30% of the course's final grade. - C. Students entering their first year of high school before the 2011-2012 year and thereafter shall earn 24 credits in the following manner: Section 1003.428, Florida Statues (sec.
-15) - 1.
-4 credits in English with major concentration in composition, reading for information and literature. - 2.
+Students seeking accelerated credit through the EOC exam process should consult the school guidance department. - C. Students entering their first year of high school before the 2011-2012 year and thereafter shall earn 24 credits in the following manner:

+- 1. 4 credits in English with major concentration in composition, reading for information and literature. - 2.
 4 credits in Math, 1 of which must be Algebra I or its equivalent or a series of courses or a higher level mathematics course, and one (1) of which must be Geometry or an equivalent course.
 An Algebra I credit is required for 9th graders entering high school in 2010-2011.
-A Geometry credit is required for 9th graders entering high school in 2011-2012.
-For students desiring a scholar diploma designation.
-A an Algebra II credit or a series of courses equivalent to Algebra II is required for 9th graders entering high school in 2012-2013.
-Two math courses may be substituted with allowable industry certification courses that lead to college credit. - 3.
+An Algebra II credit is required for 9th graders entering high school in 2011-2012.
+An Algebra II credit is required for 9th graders entering high school in 2012-2013 - 3.
 3 credits in science, 2 of which must have a laboratory component and one (1) of which must be Biology 1 or an equivalent course or a series of equivalent courses.
 A Biology I credit is required for 9th graders entering high school in 2010-2011.
-In addition, two of the science courses must be equally rigorous to biology, chemistry or physics.
-A Chemistry or Physics 1 credit is required for 9th-graders entering high school in 2013-2014 students desiring a scholar diploma designation.
-In addition, one credit in a science course equally rigorous to biology, chemistry and physics.
-One science credit may be substituted with allowable industry certification that lead to college credit. - 4.
-Students entering ninth grade prior to the 2011-2012 school year will have four (4) required social studies.
+A Chemistry or Physics 1 credit is required for 9th graders entering high school in 2011-2012.
+In addition, one credit in a science course equally rigorous to biology, chemistry and physics. - 4.
+Students entering ninth grade prior to the 2011-2012 school year will have four required social studies.
 4 credits in social studies as follows: 1 credit in American history; 2 credits in world history; one-half credit in economics; and one-half credit in American government.